durudex-old/durudex-api-docs/docs/sdk/go.md

 **AuthTransportType**

 This is a universal type of client that can be used in any case.
-It adds an http authorization header to each request.
+It adds an HTTP authorization header to each request.
 It can also automatically update the access token after the time specified in the configuration.